-Why you should consider getting MEI Initial
+Why you should consider getting

 Typically most Commercial Pilots opt for going the customary route of CFI, CFII and MEI (Single Engine, Instrument and then Multi Engine).
 Nothing wrong with this approach.
 But there are advantages with going for MEI as initial certification as a flight instructor.